node-red/node-red-ui-nodes/node-red-node-ui-iframe/README.md

 The URL of a web page to embed can be specified in the settings menu or by the `url` property of an input message.

 The `payload` property of the input message specifies data to send to the embedded page using the Web messaging API (postMessage).
 This allows commands to be sent to the embedded page.
-This is not supported by all browsers (like IE).
 If data from the embedded web page is received via the Web messaging API, it is output as the `payload` value the of the outgoing message.

 Example
 -------